Can You Lose More Than You Invest With Leverage?

 That was an example of an account with negative balance protection

-Example 2 of a leveraged trading account without negative balance protection
+Example 2 of an account without negative balance protection

 Let’s say that you know how to pick leverage ratio for 1000 USD and you use 100x leverage to trade USD/GBP.